tjohnston-softdev/worklink-database/readme.md

 As of June 2021, I have decided to start cleaning up backup files of the IT system I designed for Workforce Link.
 On the 5th of August, I publicly released the database design, a 'Support Worker' test data generation script, and a prototype build of the final product.

+On 7 August 2021, I made revisions to the original schema and released a separate version.
+However, I have already discontinued the WF Link project as a whole.
+See [here](https://github.com/tjohnston-softdev/worklink-api-orig#further-development) as to why.

 ---

 ## Disclaimer